Student Internship Guidelines

 CCA's Architecture, Graphic Design, Industrial Design, and Interior Design programs require students to complete an internship as part of the curricular requirements.
 Please refer to your faculty internship advisor to assess whether you are eligible for an internship.

 Internships for graduate students are also offered by our graduate study departments and are encouraged.
 If you are interested, please contact your program chair or manager.
+Career Development can provide guidance on identifying internship opportunities and in preparing to apply.

 Grades & Credit